andy-crouch/github1s-extensions/README.md

 ![GitHub 1s Extensions](screenshot.png)

-This repository contains the source code for the GitHub 1s related browser extensions that I have developed.
+This repository contains the source code for my [GitHub1s](https://github.com/conwnet/github1s) related browser extensions.

+## How The Extensions Work

-Each extension adds a button to your browser extension icons so that when viewing a GitHub repository your can enable the extension to view the repository with VS Code from within your browser.
+Each extension adds a button to your browser extension icons so that when viewing a GitHub repository your can enable the extension to view the repository within VS Code from within your browser.

 ![screenshot](browser-extension-icons.png)

+The icons are coloured as follows:

+- Dark Gray - You are not viewing a GitHub domain, the GitHub 1s functionality is not available.
+- Light Gray - You are viewing a GitHub repository, the GitHub 1s functionality is not enabled.
+- Blue - You are viewing a GitHub repository, the GitHub 1s functionality is enabled.

+The icons were provided kindly by [Ronak Rai](https://www.linkedin.com/in/ronak-rai/).

+## The GitHub1s Project

 The core functionality is provided by the [GitHub1s](https://github.com/conwnet/github1s) project.
 The extensions here merely use the url feature provided by GitHub1s to enable the ability to view a repository within VS Code.

 Thanks should go to the project for a genuinely useful feature they have provided.

 ## Getting Started